ferlinhusky/redwaves/README.md

 <ol>
 <li>Fixing some save and combat issues.</li>
-<li>Adding an armory/shop you know what I mean: a placer where you can buy things for your character.
+<li>Adding an armory/shop you know what I mean: a place where you can buy things for your character.
 I'm thinking
 of calling it <b>Equipment House</b>.
 EQUIPMENT HOUUUUUSE!</li>
 <li>Adding more @dventures&trade; because the first one is boring me and the second one isn't finished.
 </ol>